 A client, bewildered, sought my counsel after his ex-wife initiated divorce proceedings against him.
 The confusion stemmed from the fact that they had already legally divorced.
 Their brief marriage had resulted in a minimal property settlement, leaving them both to depart with what they initially brought into the union.

 However, the plot thickened when, post-divorce, his ex-wife encountered financial difficulties.
 Out of compassion, he allowed her to move back into his home.
-She lacked a job and health insurance, leading him to add her to his insurance policy by declaring they were still married.
+She did not have a job or health insurance, so he added her to his policy by declaring that they were still married.

 This decision led to his ex-wife benefiting from extensive medical treatments under his insurance, including dental surgery, Lasik, a facelift, a tummy tuck, and breast enhancement.
 He rationalized these decisions, partly out of guilt from the divorce, and even assisted in financing her new wardrobe.
-But as expenses mounted, his protests were met with guilt-tripping and emotional outbursts.
+However, as expenses grew, he faced guilt-tripping and emotional outbursts in response to his protests.

 Their post-divorce cohabitation lasted six years, longer than their actual marriage.
 When his ex-wife filed for divorce a second time, he was taken aback, having believed their legal ties were already severed.
 This situation brought into sharp focus the intricacies of Texas common-law marriage laws.